mikoskinen/Blazor.Animate/README.md

 # Now part of Blazorise

-Starting from the 2020/12/1, Blazor.Animate is now proud to be part of the (Blazorise project)[https://github.com/stsrki/Blazorise].
+Starting from the 2020/12/1, Blazor.Animate is now proud to be part of the Blazorise: https://github.com/stsrki/Blazorise.
 All the updates and future work for Blazor.Animate will continue through Blazorise.

 # Blazor.Animate